Chinatowns in Europe: Spain

-While there has been Chinese immigration to Spain, it has not been as much as in other European countries, such as France, Italy, Germany and the United Kingdom.
-There are about 150,000 Chinese in Spain.
+There are about 220,000 Chinese in Spain.
 Most Chinese-Spanish residents are people whose ancestors were coolies from mainland China.
 Others are immigrants or refugees from other places in mainland China, Hong Kong, Macau, Taiwan, Malaysia, Korea, the Philippines, Vietnam, Indonesia, and especially Cuba and Puerto Rico.
 In Spain, Chinese immigrants tend not to form separate neighborhoods (the quintessential image of a Chinatown) but live in areas mixed with other immigrants and Spaniards.
 However, in some places, Chinese immigration is enough to give a Chinese color to some streets.

 Some examples of Spanish Chinatowns in Madrid: Dolores Barranco St in the Usera district, Lavapiés neighborhood or General Margallo St. in the district of Tetuán, and in the Madrid metropolitan area "Cobo Calleja" industrial park is the biggest Chinese industrial area in Europe; it is located in the southern city of Fuenlabrada.
 Barcelona, however, has had an area named Barrio Chino since the 1920s, in the old city between the Ramblas and the Paral·lel.
 The residents have been poor Spaniards and the area is marked by its prostitution, to the extent that any prostitution district of any Spanish city may be known as barrio chino, regardless of any Chinese presence, though the term does not imply a population of Chinese residents.
 The term came from an article whose author compared the state of the area with the popular image of foreign Chinatowns.
 Barcelona has another Chinese area around Calle Trafalgar and the surrounding streets.
-Other Spanish cities like Valencia, Bilbao and Alicante have Chinese neighborhoods.
+Other Spanish cities such as Valencia, Bilbao and Alicante have Chinese neighborhoods.